section 8

 Ground 14 — Antisocial Behaviour

 The tenant, a member of their household, or a visitor has been guilty of conduct causing or likely to cause nuisance or annoyance.
-This is discretionary in most cases, but there is a mandatory version (Ground 14A) for serious criminal offences.
+Under Schedule 2, Ground 14 of the Housing Act 1988, this is discretionary in most cases, but there is a mandatory version (Ground 14A) for serious criminal offences.

-The notice period for antisocial behaviour is just two weeks, reflecting the urgency of these situations.
+The legislation specifies that the notice period for antisocial behaviour is just two weeks, reflecting the urgency of these situations.
 For a deeper look at this process, read our guide on antisocial behaviour and tenant eviction.

 Ground 14ZA — Repeated Rent Arrears

 A new ground introduced by the Renters' Rights Act.
-If the tenant has been in at least two months' arrears on three or more occasions within the preceding three years, you can seek possession on this mandatory ground — even if the arrears have been cleared by the time of the hearing.
+According to Schedule 2, Ground 14ZA of the Housing Act 1988 (as inserted by the Renters' Rights Act 2025), if the tenant has been in at least two months' arrears on three or more occasions within the preceding three years, you can seek possession on this mandatory ground — even if the arrears have been cleared by the time of the hearing.

 The Correct Procedure